TDiblik/main-gate-alpr/README.md

 - python 3.11.2
 - docker (optional, in case you need db for local dev)
-- rust (optional, in case you want to try-out the example provided client, however if you connect to the websocket server through postman, it will be enough)
+- rust (optional, in case you want to try-out the example provided client, however you can connect to the websocket server through any other app, like postman)

 1. Go into `./ai/resources` folder
 2. ```